joshuafuller/cotgenerator/README.md

 - Add the option to post REST API messages to FTS instances
     - Would require me to identify whether a given server is an FTS
     - As an alternative to XML/Protobuf
-- Dump error stack traces to a log file
-    - Would help error identification